-There is no need to take a taxi or a tuk-tuk from the Khao San area to catch a train at Bangkok’s main train station, Hua Lamphong.
+There is no need to take a taxi or a tuk-tuk from the Khao San area to catch a train at Bangkok’s Hua Lamphong Train Station.
 You can do the trip for just a few Thai baht per person, in around 40 minutes, by taking a Chao Phraya Express Boat – Bangkok’s public commuter ferry service.
 Travel by river is also much more fun than travel by road although it takes a little bit longer.

 Chao Phraya Ferry Pier